Curator's Corner

 I always like to examine artists who are not written about in a major way in art historical publications (maybe because I’m a painter who will NEVER be written about in ANY art history textbook).
 Many, many times one will discover a brilliant artist whose work is absolutely fantastic, but who never achieved the notoriety of someone like Winslow Homer or John Singer Sargent.

 Yes!
 I’m talking American art!
 For some reason, American art is often treated as the cousin thrice-removed from Western Art in many art history textbooks, almost like an afterthought, until, of course, we arrive at Abstract Expressionism.
 This is odd, because the history of American art reflects a consistent influence, naturally, of European art—especially art from Britain.
-British influence waned after the Arts and Crafts Movement (flourished ca. 1890–1920 in the US, also known as the Craftsman Movement).
+British influence waned after the Arts and Crafts Movement (flourished ca. 1890–1920 in the United States, also known as the Craftsman Movement).
 The Pre-Raphaelite movement began in Britain around 1848 and became influential in American art in the 1860s.

 John William Hill (1812–1879, England/US), Apple Blossoms, ca. 1874.

-John William Hill (1812–1879, England/US), Apple Blossoms, ca. 1874.
+John William Hill (1812–1879, England/United States), Apple Blossoms, ca. 1874.
 Watercolor on paper, 8 13/16" x 15 ½" (22.4 x 39.4 cm). © Brooklyn Museum, Brooklyn, NY.
 (BMA-1059)

 Realism was a major style in European art starting in the 1840s.
 It was a reaction to stuffy, academic Neoclassicism and the ridiculous exoticism of Romanticism, both movements of the first four decades of the 1800s.
 Interestingly, these two movements mirrored trends in art that occurred after the Renaissance, during the Baroque period (ca. 1600–1750).
 It was exactly these “perversions” of Renaissance art—namely art after the High Renaissance and the time of Raphael (1483–1520)—to which the Pre-Raphaelites were reacting.
 The Pre-Raphaelite Brotherhood was a group of painters who formed around 1848 in Britain, determined to restore art to the abundant detail, bright color and intense naturalism of Renaissance art.
 They were influenced by the writings of John Ruskin (1819–1900), a British art critic who advised artists to emphasize the truth in nature rather than idealized or romanticized realism.